 - 1/2 teaspoon Himalayan pink salt

-- 1 cup canned coconut
+- 1 cup coconut cream, chilled*

-- 2 tablespoons pure maple syrup
+- 3 tablespoons pure maple syrup

 - 1 teaspoon pure lemon extract

 - 1 cup frozen wild blueberries

 - Bake for 25 to 30 minutes, or until lightly browned.

-Coconut “Cream”: This is the thick, rich and non-watery part of canned coconut milk.
+Coconut Cream: This is the thick, rich and non-watery part of canned coconut cream.
 To get the “cream” you need to refrigerate your coconut milk for 5 or 6 hours or pop it in the freezer for at least an hour.
 Once the coconut milk is cold, carefully remove the top with a can opener and use a spoon to scoop out the hardened coconut “cream” off the top.
 The “cream” is what you will be using for the Blueberry Scone recipe.
 You can reserve the liquid water for other smoothies.